m-ender/stackcats/README.md

 - `/`: Swap the current stack with the stack to the left, and move the tape head left.
 - `\`: Swap the current stack with the stack to the right, and move the tape head right.
 - `X`: Swap the stacks left and right of the current stack.

+## Interpreters

+This repository contains two reference implementations, one in Python and one in Ruby.

+### Python

+*work in progress*

+### Ruby

+The Ruby interpreter can be run as follows:

+    ruby ./interpreter.rb [options] ./program.sks

+It supports the following options:

+- `-i` use integer input.
+- `-o` use integer output.
+- `-n` use both integer input and output. (`n` for **n**umeric.)
+- `-m` implicitly mirror the source code.
+- `-M` instead of executing the program, mirror and print it.
+- `-d` debug level 1: the command `"` can be inserted into the program to print debug information.
+All `"` are stripped before checking symmetry.
+- `-D` debug level 2: print debug information after every command.

+Options can be combined like `-imd`.